Meta-awesomeness is a term I invented for when someone recognizes that something about themselves is uncool, which then ironically makes them cool.

 A man with self-awareness would be able to take a step back and say, “Whoa, I got angry and lost control.
 This wasn’t worth it.
 I got blood on my new jeans.
 This was unacceptable.
 I seem to have anger issues.
 I need to be more conscious of my actions and emotions.”

-The first man is a douchebag.
+The first man is lame.
 The second is not, but he is not awesome either.
 He has a major flaw and you probably wouldn’t want to hang around him.
 But at least he’s aware of that flaw, and that’s the first step to achieving meta-awesomeness.

 2. Vulnerability is being candid about who you are, not hiding yourself or trying to impress others, not covering up your flaws or weaknesses, admitting your mistakes, sharing yourself unabashedly.
 Vulnerability without self-awareness is little more than a verbal stream of emotional vomit.
 People who are vulnerable without self-awareness are seen as weak, whiny, childish and helpless.
 You need self-awareness to take responsibility for your flaws and problems, to incorporate them into your identity in a positive manner.
 Vulnerability with self-awareness gives others a crystal-clear access to who you are and what makes you unique and interesting.